top of page

 The Diocese of Southwestern Virginia is resolute in ensuring that its churches, schools, and institutions live out our baptismal promises by providing a safe environment free of abuse, exploitation, and harassment.

-We are unwavering in our concern for inclusion at Emmanual.
+We are unwavering in our concern for inclusion at Emmanuel.
 This means anyone of any ethnicity, sexual orientation, or gender is welcome here; to worship, partake communion, and serve our church.

 Caring for all God's children